open-pv/.github/profile/README.md

 # Hi there and welcome to the OpenPV organization 👋

-We are a team of four developers from Munich, Germany, who are passionate about solar energy and fighting climate change.
+We are a team of four developers from Germany, who are passionate about solar energy and the energy transition.
 Our primary focus is on developing the website [openpv.de](https://www.openpv.de), which aims to simulate and visualize the solar potential on 3D building data.
+All our work is open-source.

 ![openpv](https://github.com/open-pv/.github/assets/74312290/64b92933-acb5-44a5-9cd9-27f9a236936f)